 - Passing the Improving Seniors' Timely Access to Care Act of 2021 (H.R.
 3173/S. 3018) to make critical changes to prior authorization programs in the Medicare Advantage (MA) program.
 Prior authorization reform is long overdue.
 This legislation would put commonsense guardrails around prior authorization programs in MA, thereby increasing transparency, decreasing unnecessary administrative burden, and preventing disruptions to care. - Extending Medicare telehealth waivers for at least two years after the conclusion of the PHE.
 The House overwhelmingly passed the Advancing Telehealth Beyond COVID-19 Act of 2021 (H.R.
 4040), which extends many telehealth flexibilities including the ability to treat patients in their homes and to render audio-only visits.
 We urge the Senate to pass this legislation as well. - Passing the Saving Access to Laboratory Services Act (H.R.
 8188/S. 4449) to implement a sustainable model for reimbursing critical laboratory tests under Medicare.
-Without reforming how these tests are reimbursed, Medicare beneficiaries could lose access to them. - Extending the 5% alternative payment model (APM) incentive payment for six additional years through the 2028 performance year / 2030 payment year.
-This legislation is necessary to support the continued transition to value-based care.
-We cannot abandon previous momentum and strides made to expand participation in APMs. - Appropriating additional funds to continue rewarding high performing clinicians within the Merit-based Incentive Payment System (MIPS).
-The MIPS Exceptional Performance Adjustment provides critical funding to ensure that appropriate incentives are in place to support the highest quality care. - Passing the Seniors' Chronic Care Management Improvement Act of 2021 (H.R.
-4755) to improve care coordination for Medicare beneficiaries.
-Removing beneficiary cost-sharing from chronic care management services will ensure that the sickest patients receive the most appropriate care from their clinical care teams.
+Without reforming how these tests are reimbursed, Medicare beneficiaries could lose access to them. - Appropriating additional funds to continue rewarding high performing clinicians within the Merit-based Incentive Payment System (MIPS).
+The MIPS Exceptional Performance Adjustment provides critical funding to ensure that appropriate incentives are in place to support the highest quality care.

 As the voice for the country's medical group practices, MGMA remains committed to promoting policies that enhance the ability of our members to provide high-quality, cost-effective care to the millions of patients they serve routinely, and to the emergency services they are called upon to provide during this pandemic.
 We strongly urge you to prevent these cuts from going into effect before the end of this year.
+If Congress were to pass legislation to avert these cuts after Dec.
+31, 2022, there will be ramifications for claims processing, further complicating matters.
 Should you have any questions, please contact Claire Ernst at cernst@mgma.org or 202-293-3450.